US durable goods orders fell 1.7 percent in April

 WASHINGTON (AP) — Orders for long-lasting manufactured goods fell in April amid weaker demand for aircraft.
 But a key category that tracks business investment rose after sliding in March — a sign of health for American industry.

-The Commerce Department says U.S. orders for durable goods — manufactured items meant to last at least three years — fell 1.7 percent from March.
+The Commerce Department says U.S. orders for durable goods — manufactured items from washing machines to battleships that are meant to last at least three years — fell 1.7 percent from March.
 The figure was pushed down by a 29 percent plunge in orders for civilian aircraft.

-Transportation orders bounce around from month to month.
+But transportation orders are volatile and bounce around from month to month.
 Without them, durable goods orders rose 0.9 percent.
+Orders for computers, appliances and other electrical equipment and motor vehicles all rose.

 Orders for civilian capital goods excluding aircraft, a number that tracks business investment, rose 1 percent in April after dropping 0.9 percent in March.